hcrites-cscc/blackboard/processes/bulk delete collaborate recordings/README.md

 4. Save the file **delete_recordings.txt**
 5. Open the file **delete_recordings.py**
 6. Run the script

+We processed about 18,000 deletions in about 45 minutes.

 You can run either Step 1 or Step 2 (or both) to validate deletion.